Oil spill adjacent to UNESCO World Heritage Site

 During the second week of operations, Australia and the Solomon Islands Government assessed that the salvage contractor had built their capacity to an appropriate standard and was making good progress with the removal of oil from the vessel.
 In addition, it was confirmed that there was little or no fresh oil leaking from the vessel.
 With the level of risk and capacity of responders at acceptable levels, consistent with our proposed time-bound support, Australia commenced a hand over of on-water operations to the commercial salvage firm, and ceased on-water operations on 21 March.

-Australia will continue to support the Solomon Islands Government to monitor the clean up and hold responsible entities to account.
+Australia continued to support the Solomon Islands Government to monitor the clean up and hold responsible entities to account.